-Open-closed field lines boundaries shield electrons below 40 MeV from the equatorial regions; above 100 MeV, electrons can hit Ganymede's surface anywhere.
+Open-closed field lines boundaries shield electrons below 40 MeV from the equatorial regions, above 100 MeV electrons can hit Ganymede's surface anywhere.
 These equatorial electron fluxes are enhanced in the leading, sub-Jovian hemisphere (Liuzzo et al., 2020).
 Discussing relative contributions of particle precipitation in the polar regions, Liuzzo et al. (2020) find that the contribution to the number flux (and to the energy flux) of charged particles from energetic electrons exceeds the ion contribution by an order of magnitude and that the high-latitude regions are strongly irradiated to a depth of roughly 10 cm.

-Low-energy electrons with $E \leq$ few keV from the thermal plasma have penetration depths of less than a micrometre (Johnson, 1990; Hand and Carlson, 2011), and their relevance to Ganymede surface processes has so far hardly been studied.
-Frank et al. (1997) derived, based on Galileo flyby measurements, that electron energy fluxes between 70 eV and 4.5 keV into the polar regions amounted to roughly $10^9$ keV cm-2 s-1 at the time of flyby.
-This is five times less than the total energy deposited by energetic ions and electrons (Cooper et al., 2001).
-Neglecting low-energy (below roughly 10 keV) electron precipitation thus seems to be acceptable to first-order approximation, but future plasma models should cover this aspect, too, and also assess the importance of ionospheric electrons.
+Low-energy electrons with $E \leq$ few keV from the thermal plasma have penetration depths less than a micrometer (Johnson, 1990; Hand and Carlson, 2011), and their relevance on Ganymede surface processes has so far hardly been studied.
+Frank et al. (1997) derived, based on Galileo flyby measurements, that electron energy fluxes between 70 eV and 4.5 keV into the polar regions amounted to roughly 109 keV cm-2 s-1 at the time of flyby.
+This is 5 times less than the total energy deposited by energetic ions and electrons (Cooper et al., 2001).
+Neglecting low-energy (below roughly 10 keV) electron precipitation thus seems to be acceptable to first order approximaelectron precipitation thus seems to be acceptable to first order approximation, but future plasma models should cover this aspect, too, and also assess the importance of ionospheric electrons.

-Now that we have set the scene with the plasma and energetic particle precipitation maps, we will discuss the reactions triggered by this precipitation.
+Now that we have set the scene with the plasma and energetic particle 325 precipitation maps, we will discuss the reactions triggered by this precipitation.